theofbraune/blog/content/about/about_me.md

 Welcome to my webblog.<br>  My Name is Theo Braune and here I will publish blogposts related to technology and Science.

-Currently I am doing my Master at the Institut Polytechnique in Computer Science/Math.
+Currently I am in doing a Master at the Institut Polytechnique in Computer Science and a Master of Mathematics at the TU Berlin.
+I am interested in differential geometry, geometry processing and the simulation of physical systems.